 This project examines the rapidly changing food systems in Northern Thailand, looking at the interlinkages and feedback loops between different components across scales, to identify pathways to transformations that are socially and environmentally resilient and just.

-Our researchers have developed commercial varieties of rice carrying different segments of DNA from wild ancestors, and are testing how they perform in real agricultural conditions in the field in India to identify the most drought resistant varieties.
+Researchers have developed commercial varieties of rice carrying different segments of DNA from wild ancestors, and are testing how they perform in real agricultural conditions in the field in India to identify the most drought resistant varieties.

 The Centre for the Evaluation of Complexity Across the Nexus (CECAN) is a hub developing new ways to measure the effectiveness of domestic policies on energy, water, environment and food (the ‘nexus’), and how they affect wider society.